East Wales

-East Wales (Dwyrain Cymru) is a geographical sub-division and an International Territory Level Two (ITL 2) statistical region of Wales.
-It generally encompasses the easternmost parts of the country, and further sub-divided into four ITL 3 regions- Monmouthshire and Newport, Cardiff and Vale of Glamorgan, Flintshire and Wrexham, Powys.
+East Wales (Dwyrain Cymru) is a geographical sub-division and a former International Territorial Level Two (ITL 2) statistical region of Wales.
+It generally encompasses the easternmost parts of the country, and was further sub-divided into four ITL 3 regions- Monmouthshire and Newport, Cardiff and Vale of Glamorgan, Flintshire and Wrexham, Powys, while the rest of Wales was part of the West Wales and the Valleys ITL 2 region.

-Various organizations in Wales use various methodologies to sub-divide territory, and most of them use a North–South divide.
-The East-West divide is generally used by the Office for National Statistics, and sporting organizations such as the Welsh Athletics.
+Various organisations in Wales use various methodologies to sub-divide territory, and most of them use a North–South divide.
+The East-West divide was generally used by the Office for National Statistics (ONS), and sporting organisations such as the Welsh Athletics.
+Since 2025, the ONS has used a three-region North, Mid and South West, and South East divide for its 2025 set of ITL 2 regions.

 Usage

-Various organizations in Wales use various methodologies to sub-divide Welsh territory.
-The most common form of division of Wales into various regions has been using cardinal and intercardinal references, and most of them including he Welsh Government, and organizations such as Visit Wales, Natural Resources Wales, use a North–South divide.
-The East-West divide is used on rare occasions and is generally used by the Office for National Statistics.
+Various organisations in Wales use various methodologies to sub-divide Welsh territory.
+The most common form of division of Wales into various regions has been using cardinal and intercardinal references, and most of them including the Welsh Government, and organisations such as Visit Wales, Natural Resources Wales, use a North–South divide.
+The East-West divide is used on rare occasions and was generally used by the Office for National Statistics.
 The Welsh Government sometimes uses the East-West divide such as in case of economic planning and development.